Konna Koi no Hanashi: Episode 6

 Kaori meets Mayako and is surprised when she claims to not mind if Harashima is seeing her.
 Misao finds out who Harashima and forbids Kaori from seeing him but Kaori runs away.
 When hearing this, Harashima rushes out into the night to find her — leaving Mayako cold.

 Episode 7

 News gets out that Kaori spent the night with a wealthy man as Konosuke and Misao try to make sense of Kaori's feelings for Harashima.
 Mizukoshi finds out about Harashima's affair with Kaori, and Kaori's love is nearly dashed when a man claiming to be Harashima's servant offers her money in return for her silence.
+Kaori refuse the money and Konosuke who learn about it, later confront Harashima whom he thought to be the one responsible in ordering the servant to offer Kaori the silence money and Konosuke also told Harashima how Kaori are still deep in-love with him.
+Later-on in the night, Harashima came by to Konosuke's apartment to see Kaori to explain to him what really happened.
+However Harashima suddenly collapsed and was brought to Hospital by Konosuke, there Konosuke learn that Harashima is terminally ill and only have three months left to live.
+Saddened by what he heard, Konosuke then embrace Harashima and told him that he was very sorry for being mistaken about him this whole time.